End-to-end email encryption. What is it and how does it work?

 End-to-end email encryption has the following advantages:

-- Privacy : The content of your emails and the attachments are protected from being read by anybody else than the intended recipients.
-It protects you among others from threats of hackers taking hold of data transfer by sniffing over Wi-Fi/or other channels.
+- Privacy: The content of your emails and the attachments are protected from anybody else than the intended recipients.
+It protects you among others from threats of hackers taking hold of the data transfer by eavesdropping on Wi-Fi/or other channels.

 - More security and authenticity: End-to-end encryption can be combined with digital signing.
 A digitally signed and encrypted email proves that the sender is indeed the ‘true’ sender of the message.
 It also guarantees that message is not tempered with during transit.
-More about digitally signed emails in our next post.
+If you want to find more about digitally signed emails in our next post.

 - Say NO to mass-surveillance : End-to-end encryption protects your messages against mass-surveillance.
 Check the strong case for encryption post by one of the Mailfence founders.